|Placement location||Type of Placements Offered||Restrictions/Notes|

 Who we are and what we do

-We are market agnostic, with clients in oil & gas, telecoms, broadcast, industrial, medical, aerospace and consumer.
-You will find a family atmosphere, where everyone supports each other and we have a recognition scheme for encouraging this.
-We have adopted and refined Agile methodologies for running our projects and all internships will experience working on an Agile project(s).
+We are market agnostic, with clients in telecoms, broadcast, industrial, medical, aerospace and consumer.
+You will find a family atmosphere, where everyone supports each other, and we have an employee recognition scheme for encouraging this.
+All scholars and interns will experience working on Agile projects using the latest methods.

-ITDev has been developing high quality bespoke software for more than 18 years.
-Our software engineers have a wealth of experience in a wide range of commercial and open source technologies, including C, C++, Python, PHP and Java.
+Our software engineers have a wealth of experience in a wide range of commercial and open source technologies, programming mostly in C, C++, Python and PHP.

-Our electronics team has experience in developing digital IP for various FPGA technologies.
+Our electronics team is experienced at developing digital IP for various FPGA targets.
 We have comprehensive experience of FPGA design flows from planning and HDL coding through to simulation, synthesis, post-layout verification and evaluation.

 What you could be doing during your work placement